-The Uganda Consortium on Corporate Accountability (UCCA) is a Civil Society Consortium on corporate accountability aimed at enhancing accountability by corporations, states, international finance institutions and development partners for violations or abuses of Economic, Social and Cultural Rights (ESCRs).
+The UCCA was established in August 2015 as a civil society consortium on corporate accountability aimed at enhancing accountability by Corporations, States, International Finance Institutions and Development Partners for violations or abuses of Economic, Social and Cultural Rights (ESCRs).

 The UCCA brings together organizations working on ESCRs and Corporate Accountability to form a common platform to identify the gaps where there is the greatest opportunity to make a change and to begin developing actions towards creating that change.
 The platform aims to create a new strengthened voice on accountability issues through a collaboration of multiple organizations which will undertake to develop joint advocacy actions.
 The UCCA platform comes up as an addition to the existing efforts by various stakeholders including government agencies to address issues of business and human rights in Uganda.